Enoch-H-Kang/superTA/README.md

 - `docs/getting-started.md`
 - `docs/privacy-and-deployment.md`
 - `docs/public-demo-walkthrough.md`

+## Privacy and deployment

+SuperTA is built for a careful deployment posture:
+- local or institution-controlled infrastructure
+- local-model or deterministic-only handling for student-data workflows
+- no supported external API path for student-data processing
+- manual send from Gmail
+- redacted operator views by default
+- structured operational records instead of broad transcript-style persistence everywhere

+More here:
+- `docs/privacy-and-deployment.md`
+- `docs/ferpa-safe-defaults.md`

+## Who it is for

+SuperTA is currently best suited for:
+- OpenClaw users
+- technical early adopters
+- builders exploring privacy-conscious educational workflows
+- professors or labs willing to run a local/institution-controlled setup

+## Current scope

+SuperTA currently focuses on:
+- professor email triage
+- grounded draft generation
+- sensitive-case escalation
+- structured student case tracking

+It does **not** aim to be:
+- autonomous grading or academic decision-making
+- a hosted AI email service
+- a turnkey institutional SaaS platform

+## Project status

+SuperTA is a **developer preview**.

+It is ready to share publicly as an experimental project and as an OpenClaw plugin prototype.
+It is not yet a polished managed product.

+## Docs

+- `docs/getting-started.md`
+- `docs/privacy-and-deployment.md`
+- `docs/ferpa-safe-defaults.md`
+- `docs/public-demo-walkthrough.md`
 - `docs/release-readiness.md`

-## What the plugin already includes

-- OpenClaw plugin entrypoint
-- Gmail integration plumbing
-- local course-file grounding
-- deterministic policy controls
-- local-model policy boundary
-- review queue + draft workflow
-- structured student case ledger
-- case dedup/linking for repeated requests
-- internal case operations API for OpenClaw-driven conversational flows
-- operator inspection commands
+- `docs/announcement-draft.md`
-- interactive setup + doctor output
-- evals and test coverage

-## What it does not promise

-SuperTA should **not** be presented as:
-- autonomous grading/accommodation/integrity decision-making
+- `docs/launch-checklist.md`
-- a hosted AI email service
-- a generic external-API orchestration layer for student data
-- turnkey institutional Gmail infrastructure
-- a legal certification or blanket FERPA guarantee

-A better public claim is:

-> SuperTA is a privacy-conscious OpenClaw plugin for professor email workflows that keeps student-data handling in local or institution-controlled systems, uses local models or deterministic logic only, and keeps humans in the loop for outbound communication.

 ## Repository layout